Marmo/debitum/README.md

  </a>
 </p>

+The intended use case is to manage (smaller) personal debts and lent items.
+To keep things simple, things like interest, deadlines, fees etc. will not be an integral part of the app (though the description could somehow be used for that, but I would generally recommend to use more specialised apps for this).

 There is no online service whatsoever involved, so your data is saved on your device only (as far as this app is concerned).